Forricide/still-feel-alive/Chapter 14.md

 "...I don't think this is good, hey?
 How about this: One last one, and we'll leave.
 I don't even know if you can speak right now, and you've done a lot.
 Let's just... call it a wrap."

 He looks around the room.
 "For the last one, let's make it something good.
-Go out with a bang, am I right? ...yeah, okay.
+Go out with a *bang*, am I right? ...yeah, okay.
 Dragon told me - you know, the tinker helping us out - that we weren't supposed to use these ones.
 Too much chance of, uh, friendly fire."